 Get More Out of Your Amazon Prime Membership

 As an Amazon Prime member, there are all kinds of Prime benefits you may not be aware of.
 And on top of those, Amazon is always adding new benefits for Prime members.
 If you aren’t taking advantage of them yet, why not?
 You’re fully entitled to them, and it won’t cost you any extra money, so you might as well.
+If you don’t own any compatible devices, we’ve shown how to stream Amazon Video on the Apple TV.

 You can also expand what you can watch with Amazon Prime by adding some Prime TV channels to your account.
 These aren’t free but they’re definitely cheaper than buying cable TV packages, so we recommend checking them out.